-Founded in 1950, The Arc supports families supportive of individuals with intellectual and developmental disabilities.
-Arc has been instrumental in passing state and federal legislation regarding individuals with disabilities.
-Their broad network includes state and local chapters.
+The Arc supports families of individuals with intellectual and developmental disabilities.
+This organization has been instrumental in passing state and federal legislation regarding individuals with disabilities.
+They include state and local chapters.

-The National Autism Association (NAA) provides family support.
-They have local chapters and many resources including a recommended reading list.
-There are discussions about treatment and safety.
-They also have programs like Helping Hand to provide grants for financial assistance for medical needs, Big Red Sagety Boxes, and Give a Voice to provide qualifying individuals with communication devices.
-As noted on their website, parents should talk to their doctor before attempting any medical intervention suggested on the site.
+National Autism Association (NAA) family support.
+Local chapters and resources include a reading list.
+They have discussions about treatment and safety.
+They include Helping Hand, grants, financial assistance for medical needs.
+Big Red Safety Boxes and Give a Voice provide communication devices.
+Parents should talk to their doctor before attempting interventions suggested on the site.

-Tennessee Disability Pathfinder is a statewide clearinghouse of disability-related resources and multilingual helpline.
+Tennessee Disability Pathfinder is a statewide clearinghouse of disability-related resources and a multilingual helpline.
 Autism TN used to be the Autism Society of Middle Tennessee.
-Autism Tennessee offers bi-monthly autism orientation classes, monthly autism education classes, community lending library (resources available in Spanish), Sib Saturday (social support group for siblings), and information about local support groups & community workshops.
-Workshops are free to Autism Tennessee members; please contact for information about membership.
-Several support groups are listed on Autism Tennessee’s website, including county groups and others related to autism such as Celiac Support Group.
-The counties in Tennessee that are served include the following: Bedford, Cannon, Cheatham, Clay, Coffee, Davidson, Dekalb, Dickson, Franklin, Giles, Hickman, Houston, Humphreys, Jackson, Lawrence, Lewis, Lincoln, Macon, Marshall, Maury, Montgomery, Moore, Overton, Perry, Putnam, Robertson, Rutherford, Smith, Stewart, Sumner, Trousdale, Van Buren, Warren, Wayne, White, Williamson, Wilson
+Autism Tennessee offers bi-monthly autism orientation classes, monthly autism education classes, a community lending library (resources available in Spanish), Sib Saturday (social support group for siblings), and information about local support groups & community workshops.

 April is Autism Awareness Month by Kathryn Porter